mchav/mchav.github.io/_posts/2026-03-28-what-category-theory-teaches-us-about-dataframes.md

 ## Shapes of schema change

-Staring at Petersohn's table long enough, a pattern starts to emerge.
+I kept staring at Petersohn's table, and a pattern emerged.
 Some operators change the schema, meaning which columns exist and what types they have.
 Others leave the schema alone and only affect the rows.
 And if you focus on the schema-changing ones, they fall into three groups.

 **Restructuring.** You rearrange, subset, or relabel columns.
 The data stays the same; only the shape changes.
 In SQL terms: `SELECT name, salary FROM employees` produces a two-column result from a three-column table.
 In the dataframe library: